-"Even in the most desperate situations, from the misery of the slums to the refugee camps, there is always hope.
-We saw people being reborn.
+"Even in the most desperate situations, from the misery of the slums to the refugee camps, there is always hope: We saw many people being reborn.
 Now, they are adults with a family and a job.
-We have established schools and works that support thousands of people, thanks to a path that has people at its core, making them capable and responsible"
+We have established schools and works that support thousands of people, thanks to a path that has people at its core, making them protagonist , creative and responsible"

-AVSI in Kenya is working with several local partners to implement projects and manage works in the capital, Nairobi, and in the refugee camp at Dadaab, near the border with Somalia, and in rural areas.
+AVSI in Kenya is working with several local partners to implement projects and manage works in the capital Nairobi, in many villages, and in the refugee camp at Dadaab, near the border with Somalia.

 St. Kizito's School.
 St. Kizito's School is one of three professional schools run by AVSI in Kenya.
 Situated on the outskirts of Nairobi since 1994, each year, it offers 350 boys and girls the opportunity to obtain a vocational qualification.
 The school works alongside 30 local businesses to provide training with businesses, internships and job placements.
 These works were carried out thanks to co-financing from the Italian Ministry of Foreign Affairs (MAE), the European Union and private donors.

 The Little Prince and the commitment to education.
 In addition to vocational training, we have also done some educational work, such as creating and supporting the Little Prince Primary School, a primary school with attached kindergarten that welcomes more than 300 children, Cardinal Otunga secondary school, a secondary school with 120 students in Nairobi, and San Riccardo Pampuri Primary School, a primary school in the village of Mutuati, with 350 children.
 The schools were built and are supported mostly through private donors.